 - Push the ring as far into your vagina as it'll go, all the way to your cervix.

 - Pull out your finger and let the outer ring hang about an inch outside your vagina.
-(Yes, it'll look a little funny.)

 - If you want to use a internal condom for anal sex, follow the same process.
 But with your anus, of course.

-How to remove a Internal Condom
+How to remove an Internal Condom

 - Squeeze the outer ring and twist it closed like a baggie, so semen doesn't spill out.